 Rate is equivalent to the idea of respiratory rate and describes how many breaths are delivered or taken in one minute of time.
 It is also known as frequency and may be abbreviated by "f."
 You also may see rate abbreviated as "RR" to stand for respiratory rate.
-Normal parameters vary by age, but the typical adult rate is 12-20 and pediatric rates are as outlined on your Broselow Tape or by this chart from the PALS Manual:
+Normal parameters vary by age, but the typical adult rate is 12-20 and pediatric rates are as outlined on your Broselow Tape or by this chart from the PALS Manual: "4"

-As a quick disclaimer: these normal respiratory rates as outlined in PALS are not intended to be used feedermining vent settings, rather they are outlined as such to identify normal and abnormal findings in an assessment.
-With that said, most transport clinicians are familiar with this reference and have ready access to it makes sense to build our concept of vent management from a known source rather than introduce new values and numbers with which we may not be familiar.
-We have tried to summarize recommended vent settings for pediatric patients, as collected via a literature review, in the Appendix, but that gets a bit complicated and it seems that using the PALS parameters is a good enough place to start.
+14 Cite the PALS Book - As a quick disclaimer: these normal respiratory rates as outlined in PALS are not intended to be used for determining vent settings, rather they are outlined as such to identify normal and abnormal findings in an assessment.
+With that said, most transport clinicians are familiar with this reference and have ready access to it, so it makes sense to build our concept of vent management from a known source rather than introduce new values and numbers with which we may not be familiar.